PartyDAO/party-protocol/docs/governance.md

 ## Emergency Execution

 By default when a party is created, there is an `emergencyExecute` function that can be used by the PartyDAO multisig in the case of an emergency.
 This function can execute arbitrary bytecode and withdraw ETH.
-This emergency withdrawal power can be revoked by any party host, or by the PartyDAO multisig itself.
+This emergency power can be revoked by any party host, or by the PartyDAO multisig itself.